Gauravkumar9560/I-educate/README.md

 # I-educate
-a blog which study material for students
+a blog which have study material for students